Borja-Perez-Diaz/borja-perez-diaz/content/authors/admin/_index.md

 ## About Me

-Borja Pérez-Díaz is a PhD researcher in Astrophysics, currently employed at the Instituto de Astrofísica de Andalucía-CSIC (Spain).
-His reserach interests mainly focus on galaxy evolution, with particular emphasys on constraining chemical enrichment, both observationally and theoretically.
+Hi!
+I am Borja, a PhD researcher in Astrophysics, currently employed at the Instituto de Astrofísica de Andalucía-CSIC (Spain).
+My reserach interests mainly focus on galaxy evolution, with particular emphasis on constraining chemical enrichment, both observationally and theoretically.